Can Boarding Schools Encourage Independence?

 Encouraging independence at a young age is so important for the development of children.
 A way of introducing your children to a path of self-assurance for life is by enrolling them in boarding school.

-As a boarding school in Devon, we’ve seen first hand how the experience can positively shape young learners.
+As a prep school in Devon, we’ve seen first hand how the experience can positively shape young learners.
 Read more to discover the benefits of taking this step.

 Why is Independence Good?